arm_acle.h not found gcc 4.8.5 CentOS/RHEL, breaks build

 Thus, enhance the test for CRC intrinsics to first test for the -march support but then also test for the actual symbol definition.

-#1 Updated by Dan Mick about 1 year ago
+#1 Updated by Dan Mick over 1 year ago

 - Subject changed from arm_acle.h not found gcc 4.5.8 CentOS/RHEL to arm_acle.h not found gcc 4.5.8 CentOS/RHEL, breaks build